 Discovery Project Grants support Senior Fellow initiatives that are designed to expand the impact of successful Seed Projects.
 Discovery Projects will typically be funded for two years at a time and will require that Senior Fellows involve teachers and/or other colleagues beyond the Knowles community in their efforts to improve education beyond their own classrooms.
 We will begin funding Senior Fellows’ Discovery Projects in the 2018–2019 academic year.

 Resonance Projects grow the capacity of the Knowles network by directly enhancing Senior Fellows’ skills, knowledge and experience.
-They also allow Senior Fellow to feed their expertise back into the network, while providing the opportunity and support needed to leverage those skills, knowledge and experiences to have an impact beyond the Knowles network.
+They also allow Senior Fellows to feed their expertise back into the network, while providing the opportunity and support needed to leverage those skills, knowledge and experiences to have an impact beyond the Knowles network.
 Currently, Knowles invests approximately $70,000 annually in two Resonance Projects: the Knowles Coaching Institute and our Senior Fellow-led journal, Kaleidoscope: Educator Voices and Perspectives.

 Introduced in 2014, the Knowles Coaching Institute is designed to increase the use of peer coaching among Fellows and in broader educational contexts, and enhance the climate of shared and reflective professional practice in the community.
 During its inaugural year, nine Senior Fellows were selected to participate in the institute.
 Participants attended two meetings where they were introduced to the fundamentals of peer coaching and asked to think about the role of coaches in adult learning.
 They also practiced leveraging coaching tools to help Knowles Teaching Fellows plan, present, and reflect on professional learning sessions at the annual Knowles Summer Meeting.